ananya868/llm-powered-booking-analytics-and-qna-system/README.md

 ## Overview

-This project leverages Large Language Models (LLMs) to enhance booking analytics and facilitate a Question-and-Answer (Q&A) system.
+This project leverages open Large Language Models (LLMs) to enhance booking analytics and facilitate a Question-and-Answer (Q&A) system.
 By integrating advanced natural language processing capabilities, the system aims to provide insightful analytics and an interactive Q&A interface for booking data.

+LLM Used - Llama-3-70b

 ## Features